FrontendWebMisc/ProjectTracker/README.md

 ## Productivity Tips

 *   **Regular Updates:** Encourage team members to update their status and progress throughout the day, not just during stand-up.
 This will give you a more accurate view of the team's progress.
+*   **Task Tracking:** Use the task tracking feature to break down larger projects into manageable pieces and track progress on each item.
 *   **Use the "Notes" Field:** The "Notes" field is a great place to capture additional information that doesn't fit into the other categories, such as links to documents, reminders, or kudos to other team members.
 *   **Leverage AI Summaries:** Paste the generated summaries into an AI to get insights into your team's productivity, identify trends, and get suggestions for improvement.
 *   **Weekly Review:** Use the weekly summary to review the team's progress over the past week and plan for the week ahead.